ReddyDivya/my-hashnode-blogs/React/Framer-Motion/FramerMotion.md

 Framer Motion offers some advanced features and tips to take our animations to the next level.
 Let me share a few with you.

-# What are some of these advanced features?
+# What are some of the advanced features?

 ## Spring-based animations in Framer Motion